-The death of Mahsa Amini, beaten to death by morality police under Iran's hijab regulations, brought fresh attention to the situation of Iranian women in 2022.
+The death of Mahsa Amini brought fresh attention to the situation of Iranian women.
 Female Christians detained for their faith are shamed and can be sexually assaulted.
-Particularly Muslim background converts can be forced to marry Muslims.
+Some Christian women, particularly Muslim background converts, are forced to marry Muslims.
 If already married, her children can be taken away to ensure they are raised as Muslims.
-Within marriages, Christian women are unprotected against sexual abuse and domestic violence, creating impunity for perpetrators of violent religious persecution.
-As they are not allowed to freely travel, it is difficult to flee.
+Within marriages, Christian women are unprotected against sexual abuse and domestic violence; this lack of legal protection creates impunity for perpetrators of violent religious persecution of Christian women in private and public spheres.